-Why Would Anyone Pay Commission to Handle Leads You Didn’t Find?
+Why Would Anyone Pay You Commission to Handle Speaking Inquiries You Didn’t Find?

-Here is a peek behind the curtain at some of what I spend my time on:
+Here is a peek behind the curtain at some IMPoRTANT NUMBERS:

 1. researching the event, host, & client